gitkraken/gitlens-docs/gitlens/gitlens-features.md

 - Quickly re-order, edit, squash, and drop commits.
 - Includes drag & drop support.
+- Toolbar commands for **Abort**, **Continue**, **Reopen as Interactive Editor**, and **Reopen as Text Editor**.

+### Conflict Detection

+The rebase editor includes a **conflict files panel** that displays files with potential conflicts along with per-file conflict counts and status indicators. **Predictive conflict detection** warns about upcoming conflicts against the current base before you start the rebase, helping you prepare for issues in advance.

+### Rebase Editor Settings

+The rebase editor offers several configuration options:

+- `gitlens.rebaseEditor.openOnPausedRebase` — Automatically open the rebase editor when a rebase is paused (e.g., due to conflicts).
+- `gitlens.rebaseEditor.openBehavior` — Controls how the rebase editor opens: `auto` (default) or `beside` (opens alongside the current editor).
+- `gitlens.rebaseEditor.revealLocation` — Where to reveal commit details: `graph` or `inspect`.
+- `gitlens.rebaseEditor.revealBehavior` — When to reveal details: `never`, `onOpen`, or `onSelection`.
+- `gitlens.rebaseEditor.density` — Controls row padding in the editor: `compact` (default) or `comfortable` for more spacing.

+### Conflict Resolution Actions

+When a rebase is paused due to conflicts, the rebase editor provides inline actions to **stage current changes** or **stage incoming changes** directly, streamlining the conflict resolution workflow.

 ### To use this directly from your terminal (e.g., when running `git rebase -i`):